 Johannes Wachs

 I study the digital economy and its economic geography.
 I am interested in how people build software together, how AI is transforming knowledge work, and what role geography plays in these processes.
 I develop data and network science methods to address these questions.
+For an idea of the kind of data I work with, have a look at this interactive map of the use of Claude Code.

 News